rachworsham/open_sdp_cte_toolkit/README.md

 This repository is organized in the following folder structure:

-- `R' includes resources for implementation in R
+- `R` includes resources for implementation in R
-- `Stata' includes resrouces for implementation in Stata
+- `Stata` includes resrouces for implementation in Stata
 - `code` contains the code for the analysis
 - `data` contains data necessary to complete the analysis
 - `docs` contains CTE Toolkit web guides and images